 As the imaging features are similar, both Fahr disease (primary) and syndrome (secondary) are discussed in the remainder of the article.

 Calcification of basal ganglia is very common and age dependent, with small amounts of calcification confined to the globus pallidus considered a 'normal' finding in the elderly.

-Symptomatic onset for primary familial brain calcification (Fahr disease) tends to be between 40 and 60 years of age 5.
+Symptomatic onset for primary familial brain calcification (Fahr disease) tends to be between age 40 and 60 5.
 Incidence is unknown.

-Calcification can be found in the globus pallidus, putamen, caudate, thalamus, cerebellum (especially dentate nucleus), corona radiata, and subcortical white matter.
+Calcification can be found in the globus pallidus, putamen, caudate, thalamus, cerebellum (especially in the dentate nucleus), corona radiata, and subcortical white matter.

-Fahr disease (aka primary familial brain calcification) is due to a variety of mutations, accounting for the majority (~60%) of diagnosed cases 5,7.
-These are inherited in an autosomal dominant pattern, although other mutations with a recessive mode of inheritance are likely present in the remaining, so far 'idiopathic' group.
+Fahr disease (primary familial brain calcification) is due to a variety of mutations, accounting for the majority (~60%) of diagnosed cases 5,7.
+These are inherited in an autosomal dominant pattern, although other mutations with a recessive mode of inheritance are likely present in the remaining, 'idiopathic' group.

 Known mutations include 5,7: